Today I will give you a complete review of the Trezor One, recognized as the first Bitcoin hardware wallet.

 NOTE: NEVER BUY A HARDWARE WALLET FROM EBAY, IT MIGHT BE COMPROMISED.
 RATHER BUY FROM THE WALLETS OFFICIAL WEBSITE OR AMAZON.

-After purchasing a TREZOR device, your next task will be setting it up like you will with any other new electronic device.
 The TREZOR device can be set up in 4 different ways.

 - Through TREZOR bridge